Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 If arriving by car from the north circular A406, leave for Barking/East Ham A124.
 Turn west onto Barking Road, continue for about 1.5 miles, and turn right into Green Street.

-From the City take the A13 east to Canning Town, then follow the signs for East Ham A124, and after a little more than 1.5 miles turn left into Green Street.
-There are few parking possibilities on matchdays though.
+If coming from the City, take the A13 east to Canning Town, then follow the signs for East Ham A124, and after a little more than 1.5 miles turn left into Green Street.
+There are few parking possibilities on the day of the match though.

-The nearest tube station is Upton Park, a few minutes away from the ground.
-Upton Park is served by both the District and Hammersmith & City lines.
+The nearest tube station is Upton Park at a few minutes walking from the ground.
+Upton Park is served by both the District and Hammersmith & City line.
+The journey from either Monument or Liverpool Street station in the City takes about 20 minutes.

 Buses that serve the stadium are line 5 (from Romford and Canning Town), 58 (from Walthamstow), 104 (from Stratford), 115 (from Aldgate), and 376 (from Beckton).
 These buses either pass the stadium on Barking Road or on Green Street.